menandmice/micetro_docs/guides/user-manual/rest_api.rst

 Getting Started
 ^^^^^^^^^^^^^^^
 In REST, the focus is on resources.
-You specify a resource with a URL (Uniform Resource Location) and then apply an operation on the resource using an HTTP verb.
+You specify a resource with a URL (Uniform Resource Location) and then apply an operation on the resource using an HTTP method.

-The four most common HTTP verbs are GET, PUT, POST, and DELETE.
+The four most common HTTP methods are GET, PUT, POST, and DELETE.

    * ``GET`` – Retrieves resources
    * ``PUT`` – Modifies an existing resource
    * ``POST`` – Creates a new resource
    * ``DELETE`` – Delete a resource

 An example of a resource would be a DNS zone, defined in our REST API as ``dnsZones``.
-The combination of URL and HTTP verb to retrieve all DNS zones in Micetro would be:
+The combination of URL and HTTP method to retrieve all DNS zones in Micetro would be:

 .. code-block::